Political make-up of local councils in the United Kingdom

 This article documents the strengths of political parties in the 317 local authorities of England, 32 local authorities of Scotland, 22 principal councils of Wales and 11 local councils of Northern Ireland.

 England's 317 local authorities are made up of: 32 London borough councils, 21 county councils and 164 district councils (two tiers of local government which share responsibility for the same physical area), 36 metropolitan district councils, 62 unitary authorities, and 2 sui generis authorities, the City of London Corporation and Council of the Isles of Scilly.

 This article does not cover the Greater London Authority or the 15 combined authorities of England (and their respective mayors).
-It also doesn't cover the 35 police and crime commissioners or the four police, fire and crime commissioners in England and Wales.
-And it also doesn't include the thousands of parish/local councils of England, community councils of Scotland and community councils of Wales.
+It also does not cover the 35 police and crime commissioners or four police, fire and crime commissioners in England and Wales.
+And it also does not include the thousands of parish/local councils of England, community councils of Scotland and community councils of Wales.

 English local authorities have a choice of executive arrangements out of a mayor and cabinet executive, a leader and cabinet executive, a committee system or alternative arrangements approved by the Secretary of State.
-Councils in England and Northern Ireland run on four year cycles, while councils in Scotland and, from 2022, in Wales run on five year cycles.
-An English local authority's councillors may be elected all at once, by halves or by thirds.
+Councils in England and Northern Ireland run on four year cycles, while councils in Scotland and, from 2022, Wales run on five year cycles.
+An English local authority's councillors may be elected all at once, by halves or thirds.
 Because of this disparate system, various local elections take place every year, but changes in party representation arise frequently regardless due to resignations, deaths, by-elections, co-options and changes of affiliation.